Some friends are having some troubles so I present to you an abridged educational autobiography.

 But I fought back, quietly and subversively.
 I found friends and went on wild Los Angeles adventures.
 My friends taught me how to dream and have fun.
 Most of us were just fucked up kids, but we became family to one another.

 By the time I was 17, it was apparent that I wasn’t going to go to college – I couldn’t stand school anymore.
 You’re told in school that your failure to do well is a failure in yourself.
-It would take years for me to realize that my father coming into my room and ripping up my just-finish-homework because I didn’t do the dishes right was what was really holding me back.
-But, at 17, I still had dreams and I could feel myself almost being happy.
-On the verge of adulthood with a job at Taco Bell, I felt optimistic.
+It would take years to realize that my circumstances had kept me from success.

 Then, my father read my diary.
 My diary – which was my only source of comfort and strength.
 And he punched me in the face for having written less than stellar things about him.
-He didn’t care about my depression, my hopelessness – he cared that I had written ill of him.
 So for the first time ever, I punched him back.
 And then I punched him again.
 And then he beat the shit out of me.
 But those two punches I gave him were glorious and wonderful and I will remember them for the rest of my life.

 I was then arrested for elder abuse.